-- 1. Press the Menu button to open the OSD, or press the center of the joypad to open the OSD. - 2.
+- 1. Press the Menu button to open the OSD, or press the center of the OSD controller to open the OSD. - 2.
 In the OSD, select Power. - 3.
 Select Auto-Sleep Mode, and then select Off.

-Using PiP and PbP
+Using PiP and PbP (select products only)

 The monitor supports both Picture in Picture (PiP), where one source is overlaid on another, and Picture by Picture (PbP), where one source is positioned adjacent to another either horizontally (for landscape orientation) or vertically (for portrait orientation).
-Two full HD (FHD) images can be displayed in the PbP mode.
+Two full HD (FHD) images can be displayed in the PiP mode.